celulaproject/celula/README.md

 From that moment on, any interested party can verify the claim made by the source instance and have proof of the state of the destination instance.

 Generation zero instances act as the root of a chain of trust since there is no way to ascertain that the launcher of the first Celula instance didn't access the key pair in order to forge false generation claims.
+Although, in the [Setup](https://github.com/celulaproject/celula#setup) section we do propose a ceremony that might help establishing trust with generation zero instances.

 ### Limitations